textX/Arpeggio/docs/index.rst

 Parser configuration
 --------------------

-There are some aspect of parsing that is not controlled by the grammar.
+There are some aspect of parsing that can be configured using parser and/or ``ParsingExpression`` parameters.
 Arpeggio has some sane default behaviour but gives the user possibility to alter it.

 This section describes various parser parameters.